WilliamsCJ/repograph/README.md

 Knowledge Graph extraction and semantic code search for Python repositories.

+## Requirements

+This project requires Python 3.10 (preferably 3.10.8).
+This is due to issues related to the `inspect4py` library and `pigar`.

 ## Running

 Running repograph consists of two components: the backend server and a user interface.